Good News from CES 2018: It's Safe to Buy a 4K/UHD TV - The Mac Observer

-LAS VEGAS – The technology of Ultra High Definition has finally reached a stable point in time, and TVs bought now won’t be obsolete any time soon.
+LAS VEGAS – The technology of Ultra High Definition has finally 4k a stable point in time, and TVs bought now won’t be obsolete any time soon.

 There was a time, in 2015, when 4K/UHD TVs were available, but there was precious little content.
 One had to depend on sitting close, inside the Retina limit, and buying a 4K/UHD TV with a decent scaler for all the HD content.